abin-pal/npm-jira/README.md

 # npm-jira
-Specify the Issue Id and it opens up the respective JIRA page
+Just specify the Issue Id and it opens up the respective JIRA page on your default web browser.